miguelaferreira/gitlab-clone/README.md

   -h, --help                 Show this help message and exit.
   -V, --version              Print version information and exit.
   -r, --recurse-submodules   Initialize project submodules.
 If projects are already cloned try and initialize sub-modules anyway.
+  -c, --clone-protocol=<cloneProtocol>
+                             Chose the transport protocol used clone the project repositories.
+Valid values: SSH, HTTPS.
+  -u, --https-username[=<httpsUsername>]
+                             The username to authenticate with when the HTTPS clone protocol is selected.
+This option is required when cloning private groups, in which case the GitLab token will be used as the password.
   -v, --verbose              Print out extra information about what the tool is doing.
   -x, --very-verbose         Print out even more information about what the tool is doing.
       --debug                Sets all loggers to DEBUG level.
       --trace                Sets all loggers to TRACE level.
-WARNING: this setting will leak the GitLab token to the logs, use with caution.
+WARNING: this setting will leak the GitLab token or password to the logs, use with caution.

 Copyright(c) 2021 - Miguel Ferreira - GitHub/GitLab: @miguelaferreira
 ```

+### Protocols

+The tool supports both SSH and HTTPS protocols for cloning projects, SSH being the default protocol.

+There are two requirements for cloning via SSH that apply to both public and private groups:
+1. A known hosts file containing and entry for the GitLab server must exist in the default location (`${HOME}/.ssh/known_hosts`).
+   This entry looks something like this: `gitlab.com,172.65.251.78 ecdsa-sha2-nistp256 AAAAE2VjZHNhLXNoYTItbmlzdHAyNTYAAAAIbmlzdHAyNTYAAABBBFSMqzJeV9rUzU4kWitGjeR4PWSa29SPqJ1fVkhtj3Hw9xjLVXVYrU9QlYWrOLXBpQ6KWjbjTDTdDkoohFzgbEY=`
+2. A valid private key must exist in the default location (`${HOME}/.ssh/id_rsa`) or in a different location as long there is an entry for the GitLab server in the ssh client configuration that points to the correct key.
+   See [GitLab documentation on configuring SSH access](https://docs.gitlab.com/ee/ssh/) for more information on how to set this up.

+Cloning via HTTPS (cli option `--clone-protocol=HTTPS`) does not require any setup for public groups.
+For private groups, the username needs to be provided (cli option `--https-username=<USERNAME>`).
+The GitLab token specified on the environment will be used as the password for the HTTPS authentication.

 ## Development